English

 </template>

-If you don't know about these two components, you can refer to their respective documentation
+If you are not familiar with these two types of components, refer to their documentation.

-For daily development, it is recommended to use vue components. uni-app supports applet components mainly to be compatible with more ecological resources.
+For daily development, it is recommended to use Vue components. uni-app's support for mini-program components is mainly for broader ecosystem compatibility.

-component specification of uni-app, it can be used directly without registration.
-For example, the uni-ui extension component conforms to the easycom
+component specification, you can use it directly without registration.
+For example, uni-ui extension components comply with the easycom

-For the components not conforming to the easycom specification, you need to manually import and register these components in the code before implementation.
+If the component does not comply with the easycom specification, you must manually import and register it in the code before use.

 , datacom